 Founded in 1861, St. Mary’s College is a Catholic co-educational secondary school located on an 11-acre site in the heart of Dundalk.
 Under the trusteeship of the Marist Fathers and guided by Mary’s vision of service, our college caters for the educational welfare of over 650 students.

 The Marist will soon build a new school.
-The new school will include 50 classrooms, a PE and General Purpose Hall, canteen and sporting facilities and will be built on the grounds of the existing school.
+The new school will have state of the art facilities including 50 classrooms, a PE hall with changing and fitness suites, specialist classrooms, a music/drama room with staging area, a General Purpose Hall, top of the range sporting facilities and canteen.
+It will be built on the grounds of the existing school.

 "St Mary's College is a Catholic secondary school under the patronage of the Marist Fathers.
 The primary aim of the school, through its spiritual and humanistic endeavours, is to promote and develop a sense of community where those entrusted to its care can be brought to the fullness of their human potential in accordance with the teachings of the Gospel.